logiqai/docs-flow/splunk-forwarding/syslog-forwarding.md

 2. Syslog CEF

 {% hint style="info" %}
-LOGIQ does not support sending to syslog UDP ports.
+Apica does not support sending to syslog UDP ports.
 Only TCP ports are supported.
 {% endhint %}

 Create the appropriate forwarder type when creating the forwarder